 Do Collagen Supplements Work for Better Skin?
 Can you eat or drink your way to better collagen and better skin through supplements?
 Whether we recommend collagen supplements and if they really work for better skin, are two of the most common question we get from our patients.
 The grocery stores are inundated with rows of supplements claiming to improve skin health.
 But how do you decide which is best?
 Could there be other supplements that can benefit the skin even more?

 Where Do Collagen Supplements Go?

 By age 30 our body’s collagen production has taken a dramatic turn for the worse as we show the effect of having lost 1-2% a year beginning in our early 20s.
 What does this mean?
-As collagen decreases, we notice loss of elasticity resulting in the beginning of fine lines and sagging skin.
-Consumption of sugary food, alcohol, smoking and of course UV exposure further enhance oxidative stress that destroys collagen even more.
+As collagen decreases, we notice a loss of elasticity resulting in the beginning of fine lines and sagging skin.
+Consumption of sugary food, alcohol, smoking, and of course UV exposure further enhance oxidative stress that destroys collagen even more.

 Two of the major concerns when it comes to supplementation is how much of the product is absorbed and how do we ensure it goes where we want it to go, e.g. our skin.
 While the skin is our largest organ, it ranks at the bottom of the food chain when the body is prioritizing how to allocate its resources.
 If your joints are shot or your intestines are inflamed the collagen you consumed is going to be used to heal those areas, before improving the skin.